dmiksik/openaire-cz-harvest/openaire_cz_data/dump/README.md

 - connecting datasets to repositories / datasources,
 - computing PID scheme statistics for CZ datasets.

-The database is available for download using the links shared by email, its size is **256 GB**; sha256 checksum is available [here](https://s3.cl4.du.cesnet.cz/openaire-10-6-duckdb/openaire_10_6.duckdb.sha256?AWSAccessKeyId=G53582KZZG0YBSMOWTNS&Signature=WKpQe1tCquT25MN9NkJQUulW6oI%3D&Expires=1767979826).
+The database is available for download using the link shared by email, its size is **256 GB**; sha256 checksum is available [here](https://s3.cl4.du.cesnet.cz/openaire-10-6-duckdb/openaire_10_6.duckdb.sha256?AWSAccessKeyId=G53582KZZG0YBSMOWTNS&Signature=WKpQe1tCquT25MN9NkJQUulW6oI%3D&Expires=1767979826).
 For info on querying the db directly, see the [how-to](#how-to-query-the-shared-openaire-duckdb-from-s3-read-only) at the bottom of this page.

 ## 1. Core OpenAIRE Graph tables